 In addition to pain and injuries, accidents can cause a whole host of other problems such as missing work, paying for medical expenses, car repairs and unnecessary mental stress.
-After seeking medical attention you should contact a car accident lawyer who can give you the advice and tools you need to overcome the hardships an accident can cause.
+After seeking medical attention, you should contact personal injury lawyers near you who can give advice and the tools to overcome the hardships an accident can cause.

-There are several types of motor vehicle accidents and Zervos & Calta, PLLC personal injury attorneys can assist with all of them.
+There are several types of motor vehicle accidents and Zervos & Calta, PLLC personal injury attorneys are experts with all of them.
 Here are some of the most common types.

-At Zervos & Calta, PLLC we only represent the injured and never the insurance company.
-With over 42 years of combined experience in representing auto accident victims, you can rest assured that you are in good hands with us.
+Zervos & Calta only represent the injured and never the insurance company.
+With over 42 years of combined experience representing victims in car accident lawsuits, you can rest assured that you are in good hands with us.
 We recognize that being injured in an automobile accident can cause a great deal of emotional and physical stress, along with confusion and problems dealing with the insurance industry.
 For example, people often tell us they are confused about who will pay to fix their car, can they get a rental car, who will pay for the loss in value now that their car has damage to it, who will pay for the money lost from missing work, etc.

-At Zervos & Calta, PLLC we take pride in meeting with each and every client at any of our office locations from the very first meeting, and assure our clients that we are always just an email or phone call away.
+Attorneys Zervos & Calta take pride in meeting with each and every client at any of our office locations from the very first meeting, and assure our clients that we are always just an email or phone call away.

 Some of the things that the Law Office of Zervos & Calta, PLLC will do for you are: